jinwookjungs/jinwookjungs.github.io/index.md

 {: reversed="reversed"}

 #### **Conferences**
-1. Iris Hui-Ru Jiang, **Jinwook Jung**, Jianli Chen, Yih-Lang Li, Victor N. Kravets, and Gi-Joon Nam, "DATC RDF: From Logic Synthesis to Detailed Routing," in *Proceedings of the IEEE/ACM International Conference on Computer-Aided Design (ICCAD)*, Nov.
-2018.
-(To appear)
 1. Yonghwi Kwon, **Jinwook Jung**, Inhak Han, and Youngsoo Shin, "Transient Clock Power Estimation of Pre-CTS Netlist,” in *Proceedings of IEEE International Symposium on Circuits and Systems (ISCAS)*, May 2018.
 1. Jingon Lee, **Jinwook Jung**, and Youngsoo Shin, “Fast Timing Analysis of Transistor-level Full Custom Digital Circuits” in *Proceedings of IEEE International Symposium on Circuits and Systems (ISCAS)*, May 2018.
 1. Jaewoo Seo, **Jinwook Jung**, and Youngsoo Shin, "A Compact Multi-Bit Flip-Flop with Smaller Height Implementation and Metal-Less Clock Routing," in *Proceedings of SPIE Advanced Lithography*, Feb.
 2018, pp. 105880A:1–105880A:10.